Venture capital (VC) funding is a form of private equity investment, where a business obtains long-term funding in exchange for a share of its equity.

 VC investments are made by companies, drawing on private equity funds set up by large investment institutions and are generally on a larger scale - typically over £250,000.

-You may find that VC funding is not suitable for your business.
-If so, there is an alternative type of private equity investment - business angels.
 This guide provides an overview of VC private equity funding for businesses, and outlines strategies for securing it.